CJeskeTech/hello-world/README.md

 # hello-world
 just random stuff

-this is all very overwhelming but i shall figure it out
+this is all very overwhelming but i shall figure it out... i'm just gonna use this as a place where i can put projects that I'm working on... very new to coding, currently learning Python so if my code sucks that's why!